railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

 * Production: the counterpart for production operations; receipt of raw material and sending finished products,

-* Procurement: the counterpart for procurement operations when you don't yet know the source (supplier or production).
+* Procurement: the counterpart for procurement operations when you do not yet know the source (supplier or production).
 Products in this location should be zero after the scheduler run completes.

+* Transit Location for Inter-Companies Transfers

 You can have several locations of the same type.
-In that case your product, supplier and warehouse configurations determine the location that's to be used for any given operation.
+In that case your product, supplier and warehouse configurations determine the location that is to be used for any given operation.

 The counterparts for procurement, inventory and production operations are given by the locations shown on the product form.
 The counterparts of reception and delivery operations are given by the